 Roanoke's Denton County Location is Enviable

-Roanoke is located in southern Denton County and counts Trophy Club and Southlake as its neighbors to the east.
+Roanoke is located in southern Denton County and counts Trophy Club and Southlake as its neighbors to the north and east.
 The Alliance Gateway (and Texas Motor Speedway) through North Fort Worth is on Roanoke's west.
 Keller is just south of Roanoke across the Denton/Tarrant County line.

 Strong employment opportunities for Roanoke residents stretch way beyond the “Golden Corridor" of the Alliance area.
 Because Roanoke's location is at what one could call a “trifecta” along State Highways 114, 377 and 170, much of the DFW Metroplex is easily accessible for commuters.
 As an added bonus, both Denton County tax rates and property insurance rates tend to run lower than those of neighboring Tarrant County.

 5 Quick Things You Should Know About Roanoke, TX

 - Listed on the National Register of Historic Places, Roanoke dates back to 1844.
 Stop in the visitors center on N. Oak Street and pick up a map for your own walking tour.

-- Location in the Northwest School District boundary is a major factor for many buyers choosing Roanoke for their new home.
+- Roanoke's location within the Northwest School District boundary is a major factor for home buyers choosing Roanoke for their new home.
 The district's "future ready" vision is to be the best and most sought-after school district with every student ready for college, ready for the global workplace, and ready for personal success.

 - The growth throughout the State Highway 114 (Alliance) corridor has been tremendous, and Roanoke has not been left unchanged.
 Somehow though the city and its residents have been able to hang on to the small town feel, and don't appear willing to give it up.

 - In the downtown area folks are renovating the small bungalows or tearing down old frame houses to build cute gingerbreads.
 Developers are buying up old ranches for planned developments.

 - Strong area employment plus the relocation of several large corporations along State Highway 114 should ensure there is continued high demand for Roanoke housing well into the future.